jlm-blog ~jlm

 d) program-arguments

 Answer?
-It depends on if you’re using Guile, SCM, umb-scheme, or mzscheme!
-That’s right, it’s impossible to write a scheme program that takes arguments and is portable across implementations.
+It depends on whether you’re using Guile, SCM, umb-scheme, or mzscheme!
+That’s right, it’s impossible to write a Scheme program that takes arguments and is portable across implementations.
 Winnar.